jjzieve/cartogratree-backbone/README.md

 **A note: **
 *I decided to write it in a framework to attempt to adhere to best practices (e.g. DRY), how well I did that, is debatable... haha*
-*This project was a learing experience for me in javascript, so forgive me for my noobish mistakes :)*
+*This project was a learing experience for me in javascript, so forgive me for my [callback hell](http://callbackhell.com/) and spaghetti code :)*

 #### Libraries